Yasir Shah: International career

 Shah played his first international match, the third game of the one-day international series on Pakistan's tour of Zimbabwe, on 14 September 2011.
 In the game, he took 2 for 51 runs (10 overs).
 The wickets were of Zimbabwean opener Vusi Sibanda and star wicketkeeper-batsman Tatenda Taibu.

 In August 2018, he was one of 33 players to be awarded a central contract for the 2018–19 season by the Pakistan Cricket Board (PCB).

 Shah made his Test debut against Australia, who toured to the UAE in 2014.
 He was picked in place of Saeed Ajmal, who was banned for an illegal bowling action.
 In the first Test, he picked up 7 for 116 with Steve Smith becoming his first wicket.
 He helped the team to win the match by 221 runs.
-In the second Test, he picked 5 for 91 which resulted in a 356-run win for Pakistan and a whitewash for Australia.
-He picked 12 for 207 overall and was the second-highest wicket-taker of that series.
+In the second Test, he took 5 for 91 which resulted in a 356-run win for Pakistan and a whitewash of Australia.
+His 12 wickets made him the second-highest wicket-taker of that series.
 In January 2015, Shah was selected in Pakistan's squad for the 2015 Cricket World Cup and was considered as a long-term replacement for Pakistan's banned off-spinner Saeed Ajmal.
 He made his World Cup debut against arch-rivals India on 15 February 2015.

 Starting from 27 December 2015 to 27 March 2016, Shah was banned for 3 months from playing any type of cricket by the ICC after a sample taken from him on 13 November was found to contain chlortalidone, a banned substance which is on WADA's prohibited list of diuretics and masking agents.